aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 -   AxREGION – Region identifier is not supported.

 These signals are not included on the AXI-4 interfaces of the shell.
-If connecting to a fabric or component that supports these signals, these vaules should be used:
+If connecting to a fabric or component that supports these signals, these constant vaules should be used:

 | Signal       | Value      |
 |:-------------|:-----------|